-Paying into a Stocks & Shares ISA is a good way to give your finances a chance to grow over the long-term.
+Paying into a Stocks and Shares ISA is a good way to give your finances a chance to grow over the long-term.
 Not only does it allow you to invest on the stock market, it also stops the UK government from taking a share.
-If you’re comfortable taking some risk and want to give your money the best chance to flourish, opening a Stocks & Shares ISA is a lot easier than you think.
-Here are 5 rules to get you started with a Stocks & Shares ISA.
+If you’re comfortable taking some risk and want to give your money the best chance to flourish, opening a Stocks and Shares ISA is a lot easier than you think.
+Here are 5 rules to get you started with a Stocks and Shares ISA.

 Use your allowance

 Each tax year, you can put up to £20,000 in a Stocks and Shares ISA (also called Investment ISA) – this is your annual ISA allowance.
 Put simply, it’s the total amount you can save or invest tax-efficiently.
 You have until the 5th April to use your allowance.
 If you don’t, you’ll lose it forever, so make the most of it before the deadline passes.
 The way you use your allowance is up to you.
 You can either put it all in your Stocks & Shares ISA, or you can split it between your Investment ISA and another ISA type.
 If you can’t afford to invest big lump sums, don’t let it stop you investing.
 There are lots of options for those who would rather invest small regular sums, like £50 a month into a Stocks and Shares ISA.
 In fact, tucking away your money little and often can be a great way to grow your pot of cash over the long term.

 Make sure to diversify

 There’s no escaping it, investing in a Stocks and Shares ISA does involve some risk.
 But you can control the amount of risk you take with your money by making sure you diversify your investments.
 This just means spreading your money across investment types and financial markets (e.g. shares in the FTSE 100 and the Nikkei 225).
 This way, if some investments you hold perform poorly, they may be balanced out by others doing better.